Thursday, February 6, 2025

 📅 25 February 2025 – Ground-Based Precipitation and Its Statistics

-📌 Topic: Understanding precipitation distribution, intensity, and extreme events—essential for engineering applications and understanding the effects of climate change.
+📌 Topic: Understanding precipitation distribution, intensity, and extreme events—essential for engineering applications.